 If an ASA is to occur, it must be completed after the Participant reaches a Period of Service of 16 months and before they reach a Period of Service of 18 months.
+An ASA cannot be conducted retrospectively.

 If an ASA is needed, Providers should complete a file review and arrange a time to meet with the Participant to discuss the possibility of an extension of Servicing.
 The Provider and Participant complete the ASA together through the Job Seeker Snapshot in the Department's IT Systems.